 If the teams are the functional units of the department, most of our research goes beyond the perimeter of each team, as evidenced by a good number of collaborations across teams.
 The subjects that keep us busy can be grouped into four thematic transversal axes: protected areas, anthropized ecosystems, individual movement, and the relationships between humans and nature.

 - Friday 17/11/2023 - 9h30 - Vertebrate Biogeography and Ecology - Julia Dayon - Modelling the niche of a declining amphibian, and consequences of climate change on its future distribution

 Our meetings include:

-- 15 mins – introduce new members and exchange of information
+- 15 mins – introduction of new members

 - 30 - 45 mins – scientific presentation (each month by one of the teams in the department) + discussion

 - 30 - 45 mins – discussion, mainly administrative, about the life of the lab and the department